BovReg/nf-workshop20/README.md

 ## Contributed talks selected from participants abstracts

 Please send your abstract explaining which are the bioinformatics analyses for which you think that this workshop could be relevant.
-This will give us the opportunity to discuss the possibilities for your own applications.
+Even if you still have no results, this will give us the opportunity to discuss the possibilities for your own applications and put in contact participants with similar interests.

 ## Registration

 Please follow [this](https://apps.crg.es/content/internet/events/webforms/reproducible-genomics-workflows-using-nextflow-and-nf-core)
 link to register.
+Registration deadline is the **25th of October**.

 ## Organizers
 <br/>